mtlynch/mtlynch.io/content/notes/nix-import-from-url/index.md

 Another option for fetching remote Nix files is to store them in a public Git repository and then use `fetchGit` to retrieve the files.

-Here's an example of a `configuration.nix` file that fetches my `shell.nix` from a public Github repo:
+Here's an example of a `configuration.nix` file that fetches my `shell.nix` from a public GitHub repo:

 ```nix
 let